JohnLyu2/johnlyu2.github.io/_pages/about.md

 Hi, this is John Lü (吕正旸 in Chinese).
 Welcome to my personal website!

-I am a 2nd-year PhD student at the University of Waterloo, Canada.
+I am a 2nd-year PhD student at the University of Waterloo.
 My supervisors are Prof. [Vijay Ganesh](https://vganesh1.github.io/) and Prof. [Arie Gurfinkel](https://arieg.bitbucket.io/).
 I am also collarbating with Prof. [Florin Manea](https://flmanea.blogspot.com/)'s group at the Universty of Göttingen and Prof. [Dirk Beyer](https://www.sosy-lab.org/)'s group at LMU Munich.

 My strongest research interest is to combine reasoning and learning.
 Below are some of my current and past research projects: